smitdylan2001/hackathon-explore/README.md

 # Scout around
 Niantic and Lenslist hackathon with AR.

-It uses Lightship ARDK for Realtime meshing, depth occlusion, 6DoF AR features and Semantic Segmentation
+It uses Lightship ARDK for Realtime meshing, depth occlusion, 6DoF AR features and Semantic Segmentation.
+Lightship Templates used: Semantic Segmentation, Real-time Meshing, Mesh Collider, Texture Occlusion

 Scout Around is an AR game made in 4 days by 3 students.